topfunky/google-checkout/README.txt

 == Missing Features

 * Level 1 integration is complete except for tax tables
-* Level 2 integration is missing.
+* Level 2 integration has been partly implemented and is in use at http://peepcode.com.

 See
 http://checkout.google.com/support/sell/bin/answer.py?answer=42917&topic=8671